-Government Ethics Officials Raise Red Flags On Scott Pruitt
+Government Ethics Officials Raise Red Flags On EPA Chief Scott Pruitt

 What's more, Apol points out, Pruitt is not just any "employee" who has to be held to this standard.

 "Agency heads in particular bear a heightened responsibility," he notes.
-That's because, according to the Code of Federal Regulations, agency heads are literally "required to 'exercise personal leadership in ... establishing and maintaining an effective agency ethics program and fostering an ethical culture in the agency.'"
+That's because, according to the Code of Federal Regulations, agency heads are literally "required to 'exercise personal leadership in ... establishing and maintaining an effective agency ethics program and fostering an ethical culture in the agency.' "

-Not only that, but the statute lays out the expectation that agency heads "enforce" ethics rules in their agencies and consider them in "evaluating the performance of senior executives."
+Not only that, but the statute lays out the expectation that agency heads also "enforce" ethics rules in their agencies and consider them in "evaluating the performance of senior executives."

 Reports about Pruitt's potential ethical issues are wide-ranging.
-They include requesting a large security detail (even when on personal travel to Disneyland ); flying first class on the taxpayers' dime (while flying coach when he's flying on his own); a $50-a-night deal to rent a room in a condo owned by the wife of a lobbyist; pay raises provided to aides close to him after the White House apparently rejected the hikes; using an EPA staffer to help him search for housing on weekends; and removing the head of his security detail who objected to using sirens to get Pruitt through traffic in a non-emergency situation.
+They include requesting a large security detail (even when on personal travel to Disneyland); flying first class on the taxpayers' dime (while flying coach when he was flying on his own); entering a $50-a-night deal to rent a room in a condo owned by the wife of a lobbyist; providing pay raises to aides close to him after the White House apparently rejected the hikes; using an EPA staffer to help him search for housing on weekends; and removing the head of his security detail who objected to using sirens to get Pruitt through traffic in a nonemergency situation.

 The actions "do raise concerns about whether the Administrator is using public office for personal gain in violation of ethics rules" and "raise concerns about whether the Administrator misused his position," Apol writes.